 The Publix Hotel is located at the southeast corner of 5th Avenue South and South King Street in Seattle’s Chinatown-International District.

 Completed in 1928, the original Publix Hotel building was designed by J.L.
-McCauley for the Rainer Heat and Power Company as a single-room occupancy hotel for its workers.
+McCauley for the Rainier Heat and Power Company as a single-room occupancy hotel for its workers.
 The adjacent warehouse was constructed in 1978 as an addition to the then Uwajimaya grocery store.